 For accountability, we regularly ask our team what lessons they have covered in The Compass and hear feedback on how it is going.
 Our goal as staff is to cover five of these lessons with our disciples over the semester.

-One week I took a few girls I disciple to the cemetery (I know it sounds strange.) and we talked about The Compass lesson on eternal perspective and the shortness of life.
+One week I took a few women I disciple to the cemetery (I know it sounds strange.) and we talked about The Compass lesson on eternal perspective and the shortness of life.
 We had a great discussion.
-Soon I heard they were each doing the same lesson with the girls they disciple without me even suggesting it.
+Soon I heard they were each doing the same lesson with the women they disciple without me even suggesting it.
 Others had also heard about it and decided to do it as well.

 3. A Model